yichuan66/snake-game/README.md

 Open by running "python snake_game.py" in cmd.

 TO-DO on next release:
 Unit testing is currently 30% done.
 Finish unit testing.
 Unit testing is not finished in this release because the model, view and controller are tricky to test and that I'm lazy.

-    Add exceptions if I have time interest to do so.
+Add exceptions if I have time and interest to do so.

 Get a better fruit generation algorithm.
 The current one doesn't work well when the snake fills a high portion of board space.